tru-technoid/Human-Action-Recongnition-Using-Classification-Models/README.md

 This project focuses on the recognition and classification of human actions using various machine learning models.
 The repository includes preprocessing steps, model implementations, and a detailed comparison of performance across different architectures.

+The Colab notebook outlines a Human Action Classification, focusing on identifying and analyzing human actions using multiple classification models.

+## Key sections and models include :

+-**Preprocessing** : Data preparation and augmentation steps.
+-**Custom Model** : A tailored model for action recognition.
+-**VGG16 Model** : Transfer learning with the VGG16 architecture.
+-**CNN Model** : Implementation of a Convolutional Neural Network.
+-**ResNet50 Model** : Using the ResNet50 architecture for feature extraction.
+-**DenseNet Model** : Leveraging DenseNet for action classification.
+-**Comparative Analysis** : Evaluation and comparison of all models.

 ## Features
 - **Data Preprocessing**: Includes normalization and augmentation techniques.
 - **Model Implementations**: